 - How might you refine your involvement in co-curricular organizations, focusing on those activities that are the most meaningful and rewarding to you?

-Your third year at DePauw is a time to delve into your major or program of study, to take courses that push you to grapple with the complexities of your chosen field, and to reflect on and analyze these complexities.
+Your third year at DePauw is a time to delve into your major or program of study.
 It is also a time to gain international and off-campus experience—to activate the intellectual and practical skills you have developed so far and apply them to real-world challenges.
-You will also use this year to prepare yourself for your final year at DePauw, for a capstone experience in your major or program of study, and for the next, post-college, phase of your life.

-- What additional (especially upper-level) courses could you take in your major or program of study?
-What kinds of questions are beginning to interest you deeply in that field?
-What kinds of contributions can you see yourself making?
+- What additional courses could you take in your major or program of study?
+What kinds of questions are beginning to interest you in that field?
 What connections can you draw among courses both in and outside your major or program of study?

 - Have you thought seriously about your post-graduation plans?
-Have you discussed your dreams, your ambitions, and your abilities with faculty members, pre-professional advisors, or staff members in Civic, Global and Professional Opportunities?
+Have you discussed your ambitions and abilities with faculty members, pre-professional advisors, and Career Services?